bluebirz/bluebirz.github.io/_posts/2020-08-09-data-studio.md

 We can click on it to change to "Viewer" to tell the report to use viewer’s access to run.

-Click "Add" and confirm to “Add to report”.
+Click "Add" and confirm to "Add to report".

 ---